Budget to Luxury

 Day 3: Los Tuneles Cabo Rosa, Puerto Villamil tour

 Los Tuneles tour: Cabo Rosa Tour – Breeding Center and Flamingo lake.
-At 7:30 starts the day trip to Los Tuneles Cabo Rosa, in this trip you visit an area with underwater lava tunnels where you can snorkel and see with tipped sharks, sea turtles, and a big colony of Galapagos penguins besides a lot of sea life, back to Puerto Villamil in the afternoon visit The Flamingo lake and visit the turtles breeding center.
+At 7:30 starts the day trip to Los Tuneles Cabo Rosa, in this trip, you visit an area with underwater lava tunnels where you can snorkel and see tipped sharks, sea turtles, and a big colony of Galapagos penguins besides a lot of sea life, back to Puerto Villamil in the afternoon visit The Flamingo lake and visit the turtles breeding center.

 Day 4: Volcan Sierra Negra – Transfer to Santa Cruz

 Visit the Sierra Negra Volcano.
 Boat ride back to Santa Cruz.
 Tour starts at 7:15 to Sierra Negra Volcano.
 It has the second largest crater in the world and is located in the most active volcanic areas of the Galapagos, the last activities were in July 2018.